Until Further Notice, the Tribunals Office is Closed to the Public

-You will receive a Notice of Hearing advising you of the date, time and location of your hearing.
+You will receive a Notice of Hearing advising you of the format, date and time of your hearing.
+The Joining a Video Conference information sheet contains more information about video conference hearings.

 Postponement and Adjournment